Fall is a Great Time to Winterize Your Landscape

 Most of us know the importance of changing our mowing, watering, fertilizing, and weed treating methods as the grass and foliage in our yards prepare to go dormant.
 But what about all the equipment use to care for our landscape?

 Your tools, machines, and irrigation system need to be winterized properly, so they’ll be in mint condition next spring.
 Additionally, the cooler weather is a great time to reseed or overseed.
+Learn more about how TLC Landscapes can help with spring and fall lawn prep chores!

 Taking Care of Your Grass